Club time trial champion

-Points are awarded for the result of each evening club time trial, with 10pts for the winner down to 1pt for nineth and below.
-There are nine evening club time trials scheduled, your best five scores count (i.e. maximum score of 50pts).
+Points are awarded for the result of each evening club time trial, with 10pts for the winner down to 1pt for ninth and below.
+There are usually about ten club time trials scheduled, your best five scores count (i.e. maximum score of 50pts).

 Hill climb champion

 Awarded to the fastest at the club hill climb.